Site built by Composite – Webflow Agency NYC & UX Design Agency NYC

 Table of Content

-But here's the truth: most companies already have everything they need.
-The challenge isn't access, it's visibility.
+But most companies already have what they need.
+The real challenge is not access.
+It is visibility.

 1. Former Buyers Who Changed Companies

-People who bought from you before are your best prospects.
-When they move to new companies, they bring their trust with you.
+People who bought from you before are your warmest prospects.
+They already trust you.
+When they move to a new company, they bring that trust with them, along with a new budget and a new set of problems your product solves.

-Your CRM doesn't track job changes automatically.
-That VP who loved your product?
-They started at a new company three months ago and you have no idea.
+The issue is that your CRM does not track job changes automatically.
+That VP who championed your product?
+She started at a new company three months ago.
+Your CRM still shows her at the old one.
+You have no idea she is back in market.

 Without fit scoring, every contact looks the same.
-Sales can't tell which leads matter, so high-value prospects sit dormant while low-fit contacts get prioritized by activity alone.
+Sales cannot tell which leads matter, so high-value prospects sit dormant while low-fit contacts get prioritized based on activity alone.
+The loudest hand gets called on, not the best one.

 3. Expansion Opportunities in Existing Accounts